 How Much Will It Cost?

-The CP Program is powered by American DataBank’s existing Complio platform which already provides immunization tracking and healthcare compliance services to over ______ schools and universities around the country.
+The CP Program is powered by American DataBank’s existing Complio platform which already provides immunization tracking and healthcare compliance services to tens of thousands of educatitonal programs around the country.
 The initial version of CP Program could be developed in 2 weeks assuming ADB receives concurrent input from the Dept. of Health and other medical experts on the “additional information” questions.
 American DataBank will donate free of charge the cost of initial and continuing software development for the CP Program.
 ADB will need to recover its actual costs for the additional employees needed to verify Participant data uploaded to the CP Program, answer Participant questions and assist Participants with the uploading process, but this labor cost can be amortized over all Clients according to Participant volume on a retroactive quarterly basis.